mnichols08/explore-rpg/README.md

 - **WASD** to move
 - **Left click** for melee swings (strength growth)
 - **Right click** for charged arrow shots (dexterity growth)
-- **Left + Right click together** for spellcasting (intellect growth)
+- **Space bar** or **Left + Right click together** for spellcasting (intellect growth)
 - Hold any action to charge; release to unleash more powerful attacks.
 - **E key** gathers nearby resources/loot or activates portals and exit sigils when you are within their glow.
 - **M key or Music button** toggles the procedural soundtrack.
 - **Shift + N** starts a fresh hero (copy your Hero ID first if you want to return later).
+- **Minimap Toggle** button collapses or reopens the tactical map, and your choice sticks between sessions.
+- Watch for the on-screen portal prompt; when it lights up, press **E** to jump through a gateway or exit a dungeon.
 - Down enemies together to earn bonus XP aligned with the finishing attack type.
+- Chain kills quickly to build **Battle Momentum** for stacked speed, damage, and XP bonuses before the timer expires.
-- Keep an eye on the top-right minimap: cyan rings mark the bank's safe zone, gold diamonds mark gateways, and orange dots show nearby allies.
+- Keep an eye on the top-right minimap (or its HUD arrow when hidden): cyan rings mark the bank's safe zone, gold diamonds mark gateways, and orange dots show nearby allies.

 ## Save & Continue